leandrodasilvaalves/faker-cli/README.md

 ### windows
 Extract the downloaded binaries to the directory of your choice, for example, `c:\faker` and include this directory in your path according to the step by step [**here**](https://learn.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/ee537574(v=office.14)#to-add-a-path-to-the-path-environment-variable).

-Ater that open a terminal and type `--cpf`.
+Ater that open a terminal and type `faker --cpf`.
 You should see a generated number that looks like this: `42825545503`

 ## How to use
 ```bash